mario130/Project-5-NewsWebsite/README.md

 # newzy.
 A website which was inspired to me and a friend while I was still learning media query, But since then I've came a long way in making the website more responsive and good looking.
+See a [live version](https://mario130.github.io/Project-5-NewsWebsite/).

 ### Technologies used
 - HTML